mikarasv/s-plode/s-call-graph/adoption-criteria.md

 #### Performance

-It took aproximately 30 seconds to build the call graph for the example.c file 10000 times.

 #### Ease of use

 NetworkX is designed with a user-friendly syntax, making it highly accessible.
 Creating, manipulating, and visualizing graphs is straightforward.